MAaJIi/light-currency-converter/README.markdown

 Pre-reqs
 --------
-To use this Plugin, you
+To use this Plugin, you wil